plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 new plenigo.SSO(config).register();
 ```
 #### Implementation
-If configured plenigo adds two parameters to verification URL: `verificationToken` and `token`.
+If configured Frisbii Media adds two parameters to verification URL: `verificationToken` and `token`.
 You simply grab these two parameters and call: https://api.plenigo-stage.com/#operation/validateRegistration to verify user.

 ### Starting Password forgot
-To start a plenigo SSO Login you need to the following code.
+To start a Frisbii Media SSO Login you need to the following code.
-plenigo SSO starts in an iframe and needs some Javscript to start:
+Frisbii Media SSO starts in an iframe and needs some Javascript to start:
 ```javascript
 // Checkout finishes with a javascript-Event one have to listen to document.addEventListener("plenigo.LoginSuccess", function(e) {